View free policies procedures examples from all manuals. No obligation, no credit card!

-Seventh: Ensure Change Lasts
+7. Ensure Change Lasts

-Increasing the values in the change formula will help bring about behavior changes.
+Increasing the values in the change formula will help facilitate change and bring about behavior changes.
 However, it alone will not make them stick.
 Organizational culture is far more persistent than many people allow for.
 Change must be an iterative, interactive, and ongoing process.
 It is definitely NOT an event.
 Go back to the first step and update the change baseline.
 Discover new changes that are needed.
 Develop new change strategies and keep up the change.

 Only the mediocre are always at their best.
 The rest of us must keep on changing, striving for something better and achieving something more.